robert-sipho/pefa_nest-cam/README.md

 ## Status
+On-going.

-CNN has been trained and is achieving 95% accuracy with adults, eggs, and band classes.
+CNN has been trained and is achieving 97% accuracy with adults, 92% accuracy with eggs, and band classes.
 Nestlings are more difficult (currently at 75%), see below.

 ### Brood size